 - People (social)

-Environmental sustainability (planet): This involves maintaining ecological integrity, balancing environmental systems, and consuming natural resources at a rate by which they can replenish themselves.
+This involves maintaining ecological integrity and protecting global ecosystems, conserving the planet’s natural resources, and consuming them at a rate by which they can replenish themselves.

 It also covers protection against discrimination and upholding personal, labor, and cultural rights.